jarvisteach/appJar/docs/mkdocs/docs/pythonWidgets.md

     If values is populated, then the dictionary items will be added to the widget.

 ####Set Properties

+* `setPropertyText(title, prop, newText=None)`
+    Change the displayed text for the named property.
+    If no value is provided, the original vaue will be used.

 * `setProperties(title, props, callFunction=True)`
     Adds the dictionary of properties to the widget.
     If any of them already exist, they will be updated.